 California imposes an excise tax of 15% on all purchasers of cannabis or cannabis products at retail.
 Prior to January 1, 2023, as a licensed distributor, the Company was required to collect and remit excise tax.
-As of January 1, 2023, the Company is no longer required to collect and remit excise tax.
-The Company believes it has paid all excise tax owed to the California Department of Tax and Fee Administration (the "CDTFA") however, the CDTFA is reviewing a request to waive an outstanding penalty due to late payment.
-In 2023, distributors are no longer responsible to collect or remit excise taxes as the responsibility shifts to the retailers.
+As of January 1, 2023, distributors are no longer responsible to collect or remit excise taxes as the responsibility shifted to the retailers.
 Cities and counties apply their sales tax along with the state's excise and many cities and counties have also authorized the imposition of special cannabis business taxes which can range from 2% to 10% of gross receipts of the business.